kagaimiq/jielie/datafmt/br17-fw.md

 This is where the main app lives in, along with its resources.

 This area is exposed into the CPU's memory map via [SFC](../ip/sfc.md), and it is encrypted.

-The encryption key depends on the chipkey that's burned into the chip, although in this case it's  actually derived from the `chip_key.bin` file, chipkey readout from the chip is done in order to check if they match or not..
+With the usual `uboot.boot` used in the firmware (i.e. practically everything) the key used to decrypt this area is actually taken from the `chipkey.bin` file, not directly from the chip's efuses.
+The readout from the efuses are only done in order to check if the key in the firmware and in the chip match.
+And even that is done in a rather quirky way: keys from the firmware and from the chip are ORed together, and checked whether they match the firmware key.
+This means that a firmware with a 0xFFFF key can work on any chip, despite the chips containing something other than 0xFFFF in most cases;
+and a chip with a totally burnt out key (i.e. 0x0000) can successfuly boot up any firmware with any chipkey.

 If this area is decrypted, then the following structure can be observed: